Migrating to Bazel Modules (a.k.a. Bzlmod) - Repo Names and Runfiles¶

 details on how to enable runfiles directory generation.

-Python binary.
+Let's run the //:runfiles_demo Python binary.
 It receives one space separated

-paths from its command line args
+list of rlocationpaths paths from its command line args, and another passed

-in via the RUNFILES_PATHS
+in via the RUNFILES_PATHS environment variable.

 In the example output below, I've elided some output as follows to collapse details specific to my local build: